 How to Disable the AutoRun Feature In Windows 10

-Autorun feature could be annoying sometimes.
-A lot of us don’t want movie or music to play automatically when we insert CD or USB flash drive.
-So if AutoRun feature annoys you as well, we have a solution.
-In this article you’ll find out how to disable autorun feature with just a couple of tweaks in your registry.
+Autorun could be annoying sometimes.
+A lot of us don’t want movie or music files to play automatically when we insert CDs or USB flash drives.
+So, if the AutoRun feature annoys you as well, we have a solution for you.
+In this article you’ll find out how to disable autorun feature with just a couple of tweaks in your Registry.